Families and students can help stop the spread of COVID-19 by:

 Remaining at home when ill

 Students and staff who have symptoms of illness must remain home until at least 24 hours after their symptoms improve.
-A person who tests positive for COVID-19 should follow guidelines from the Minnesota Department of Health.
 Students with COVID-19 related symptoms are encouraged to be tested for COVID-19.

 When a student is showing symptoms of any illness, parents must follow the guidance listed on our Health Services "Too Sick for School?" web page.